MICHAL GLIKSON

 • Workshops

-In 2013 I had travelled to West Bengal to research the folk art tradition of Patuya Sangit.
+In 2013 I had travelled to West Bengal to research Patuya Sangit, a nine hundred years old folk art tradition that involves singing to a painted scroll.

 "A saddhu was sitting with his students when one of them asked, "What is an artist?"
 The saddhu answered: